Genenenenaam/babel-concat/README.md

 # babel-concat-sourcemaps
-Use to concat JS files with sourcemap after babel transformation.

-The apis (see API) take a list of files (or blocks of code) instead of a single one and process all the list to return a babel-like object ({code:..., map:...}):
-- code attribute contains: The concatenation of all compiled code blocks.
-(Sourcemap is inlined if the source-maps option has been set to true)
+Use this plugin to pass an [Array of file path's], or an [Array of file contents] to one of Babel's transform methods.
+And the result will return an {Object} with two keys:
+- *{code: ... }* containing your processed & concatenated code.
+With inlined sourcemap if you have set the Babel option '**sourcemaps: true**'.
-- map attribute contains: The RAW source map object which is the concatenation of each source-map of each given file (or block of code).
+- *{map: ... }* containing the RAW source map object which is the concatenation of each source-map of each given file (or file contents).

 Installation